sftcd/surveys/README.md

 - The ```GrabIPs.py``` script extracts the addresses from one run to be used in another.
 (This hasn't been tested much recently so YMMV.)

+- The ```cross-border.sh``` script compares runs from different countries to find fingeprint links and makes a graphic for that.

 - The ```HostPortKeyCount.py``` script does a basic count of ports versus unique keys, the discrepency in which was the starting point for this analysis.